Go Diving with Sea Ventures in Fajardo or Humacao

 After the briefings were complete, we departed for the first dive site.

 There were 7 certified divers on the boat: 5 of us would be diving with Raymond, while the other 2 divers would be doing easier, refresher dives with Tony since they had not been diving in quite some time.
-There was one other passenger on the boat, the daughter of one of the other divers, who would not be diving but was just along for the ride.

 The ride to the first dive site was about 25 minutes.
 The weather forecast called for 3-5 foot seas — but it seemed much rougher than that.
 Being someone who is prone to seasickness, I was very happy that I had popped a Dramamine before we got onto the boat.
 Even with that, I couldn’t wait to jump into the water!